sg-developer-portal/doc-portal-publisher-guide/advanced/docsify-configuration.md

 # Docsify configuration

 Documentation portal uses a standard set of Docsify settings and styles to render your documentation.
+It does not read from your repository's `index.html` file.
+Some of these settings are configurable [from the portal](#manually-configurable-docsify-settings).

 To see exactly how your own documentation pages would look like, use the following settings in your index.html file.